-But don't take that too lightly!
-Unplanned downtime during 'online shopping hours' that your target audience is counting on means in any case: no sales, no leads, no user transactions, no advertising income.
-That is fairly easy to map out.
-But it is not that simple to measure the collateral damage.
-Research into the influence of web performance on the success of your Ecommerce business shows that just under ten percent of your visitors do not return once they stand in front of a closed door.
-This means that you see one in ten sales opportunities pass you by.
+But don't take it lightly!
+Unplanned downtime during 'online shopping hours' that your target audience is counting on means: no sales, no leads, no user transactions, no ad revenue.
+That is quite easy to map.
+But it is not so simple to measure the collateral damage.
+Research into the influence of web performance on the success of your Ecommerce business shows that just under ten percent of your visitors do not come back once they are in front of a closed door.
+This means that you will miss one in ten sales opportunities.
 Moreover, the unavailability of your website is bad for your ranking.
 Because the robots of search engines also see that your technology is down.

 Analyze and optimize